 When I first meet my clients, most of them can’t imagine that they are going to be photographed in inauspicious locations.
-Once they see and love the results, they are willing to give me creative licence throughout the portrait session.
+Once they see and love the results, they are willing to give me creative license throughout the portrait session.
 Take the lovely B. below, she has great style and presence.
-Once I saw the beautiful cream vintage dress coupled with her floral crown I knew just the location to create a personal images for her to share with mum and dad.
+Once I saw the beautiful cream vintage dress coupled with her floral crown I knew just the location to create personal images for her to share with mum and dad.

 #1 – Comfort is key

 Many women contact me because my images are natural and feminine.
 Often it is before or after an important milestone in their life.
 Some of them want a natural image to give to a loved one, to celebrate an anniversary or as a pick-me-up after a troublesome period in their life.
 I offer on-location sessions – either at their home using large windows or sunlit, open spaces outdoors.
 The key is comfort.
 I want these women to relax and you can’t always do that in a studio full of equipment.

 #2- Match your location to your style.

 I make each individual portrait session easy by offering guidance and advice right before we meet.
 I often suggest matching items such as this formal jacket and contrast it with casual boots.
 Anything that makes you feel comfortable and is true to your personality.
 I will also give guidance on make-up and hair.
 I prefer leaving the hair down as it creates great movement and gives you something to fiddle with to hide those nervous fingers.
 I want my client to look and feel beautiful in every single photograph.
 So I’ll often ask what you intend to wear on the portrait session so I can pick just the right location to complement your style.

 #3- Share what you are comfortable in doing